 The need for a degree is what has driven students to enroll in higher education in such large numbers.
-Young people across the nation are jumping into the college life whole heartedly, resulting in a better educated and better prepared generation of citizens.
+Young people across the nation are jumping into the college life whole-heartedly, resulting in a better educated and better-prepared generation.

-Fortunately, colleges have a vested interest in guaranteeing their graduates’ success, and therefore, the majority of them provide many avenues for advancing their students.
-Most colleges will have a career center or a Job Placement Office where undergraduates can get information and assistance; this assistance ranges from proofreading resumes, to internship data bases, to personality tests to help students find career options.
+Florida National University has invested interest in guaranteeing our graduates’ success by providing avenues for advancing our students.
+We offer a Job Placement Office where undergraduates can get information and assistance.
+This assistance ranges from proofreading resumes and internship databases to personality tests to help students find career options.

-Career centers or job placement offices are not the only place on campus to find advice; professors, deans, and alumni connections are all treasure troves of career-pertinent information.
-The teachers and administrators of most schools are more than happy to speak with their students about future career options, as well as provide directional advice that could speed a bright student onto bigger and better things.
+Career centers or job placement offices are not the only place on campus to find advice.
+Professors, deans, and alumni connections are all treasure troves of career-pertinent information.
+The teachers and administrators are more than happy to speak with our students about future career options, as well as provide directional advice that could drive a student onto bigger and better things.
 These resources can help you know your career options before you even graduate.

-…it’s WHO you know.
-This adage has proven itself time and again, particularly with the advent of social media providing increased connectivity.
-Professional networking sites like LinkedIn provide an opportunity for young talent to connect with the hiring managers of the working world.
+Professional networking sites like LinkedIn provide an opportunity for young talent to connect with hiring managers all over the world.
 Exploring career options through family, friends, and connections can provide opportunities to positions students may not have previously considered.
 Sometimes LinkedIn can be so frustrating and confusing, so Forbes recently released an article that provides insight on how to make LinkedIn less frustrating and more fruitful.

-Whether it is a sports game, a long road trip, or even just a simple task like cleaning the house, it is always better to be over prepared than under.
-As such, knowing your career choices before you walk across that stage will help prepare you for the post graduate life.
+Whether it is a sports game, a long road trip, or a simple task like cleaning the house, it is always better to be overprepared than underprepared.
+Knowing your career choices before you walk across the stage will help prepare you for post-graduate life.
 College can be the best years of your life, but if you don’t have anything to show for it at the end, you will immediately regret your lack of effort.

-Enjoy yourself while you are in school, but also make sure you look for something that will actually advance you and your interests.
-If you still haven’t decided your major by senior year, there is legitimate cause for concern.
-But if you work as hard as you play, you will look back later in life and appreciate the time you took to prepare for your future.
+Enjoy yourself while you are in school, but also make sure you look for something that will advance you and your interests.
+If you still haven’t decided your major by senior year, then maybe it’s time to take a step back and figure out what you want.

 Start Your Future Today

 Florida National University has a track record of seeing its students through undergraduate life and beyond.
 We care about our students, not just while they are enrolled, but in their future careers as well.
 Our professors, administrators, and staff are more than happy to help you prepare for your post-graduate career.
 Call us today at 305-821-3333 or contact us online and get started on your path to success today!